1941 All-Ireland Minor Football Championship

 The 1941 All-Ireland Minor Football Championship was the 13th staging of the All-Ireland Minor Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament for boys under the age of 18.
 As a result of the Emergency it was the last championship to be staged until 1945.

 Louth entered the championship as defending champions.

-Roscommon won the championship following a 3-6 to 0-7 defeat of Louth in the All-Ireland final.
+Roscommon won the championship following a 3-6 to 0-7 defeat of Louth in the All-Ireland final, after leading 1-3 to 0-5 at half-time.
 This was their second All-Ireland title and their first in two championship seasons.
+The Tom Markham Cup was presented for the first time to the Roscommon captain after the game.